 By this time, we were ready for lunch.
 We ate at Enoteca Giardinetto, a restaurant recommended by Shannon, another friend from Slow Travel/Slow Europe.
 We shared an antipasto – insalatina tiepida di polipo e patate con pomodorini, olive taggiasche (octopus and potato salad with tomatoes & olives).
 I ordered the garganelli con crema di burrata, melanzane e pomodori soleggiati. (pasta with burrata cream, eggplant, and sort of sundried tomatoes).
 Amy, I did not memorize these items!
 I took photos of the menu in the window my last day in Udine.

 After lunch, we went Oggi Gelato, an excellent gelateria!
-I ordered pistachio, which was pretty good, but later during my stay when I returned there, I ordered the nocciola (hazelnut) gelato, and would describe it as amazingly delicious!
-I ended up going there many times during my stay and the girl behind the counter knew me and what I was about to order by my last visit!
+I ordered pistachio, which was pretty good.
+I returned the next day and ordered the nocciola (hazelnut) gelato.
+It was amazingly delicious!
+I ended up going there many times during my stay.
+By my last visit, the girl behind the counter knew me and probably knew just what I was about to order!

 After our museum visit, I waited outside the museum with Amy while Larry went to get the car.
 We said our goodbyes.
 They were heading back to the US the following day.
 I am so grateful it worked out to spend the day together!
 I had such a wonderful time with both Amy & Larry!